Solo (Mason novel)

 Solo is a 1993 science fiction novel by Robert Mason.
 The book was Mason's second novel; he had previously written Weapon and a memoir about his experiences in Vietnam titled Chickenhawk.

-Plot introduction

-When the self-aware Pentagon-built robot, Solo, goes AWOL, the Pentagon uses its reserve robot, Nimrod, as bait luring Solo into a trap meant to destroy him, and setting the stage for a cyborg confrontation.

-Plot summary
+Plot

 Solo, a robot designed by the US Government as a hyper intelligent super assassin, goes AWOL on his mission in Nicaragua, and finds himself at the bottom of a lake.
 Reaching the surface Solo realizes that he needs to recharge, and eventually makes his way to New York, acquiring friends along the way.
-A widowed bag lady named Laura, quickly befriends Solo and benefits not only from Solo's friendship, but his protection.
-Solo is bent on his self-imposed mission to rescue his younger "brother," Nimrod, a newer, more advanced robot like Solo.
-Meanwhile, agents of the Government maneuver to destroy the renegade Solo at any cost.
+A widowed bag lady named Laura befriends Solo and benefits not only from Solo's friendship, but his protection.
+Solo is bent on his self-imposed mission to rescue his younger "brother", Nimrod, a newer, more advanced robot.
+Meanwhile, agents of the Government maneuver to destroy Solo at any cost.